Study Abroad Program Overview

 The homestay option includes two meals per day and the residence hall option includes all meals.

 In addition to course-related excursions around the city of Madrid, you will have the opportunity to explore Spanish music or cinema, enjoy the city’s lively nightlife, relax in the shady Parque del Retiro, or stroll through the busy streets in your free time.
 No matter where you go, there will be plenty to do and see.

 UCEAP students are supported by UC’s network of EAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
-UCEAP programs in Madrid are administered by a UC faculty member who serves as Study Center Director and visits frequently from Barcelona.
-The Director and local staff, in collaboration with staff from ACCENT, will help you integrate into Spanish culture and provide assistance with academics, housing, safety, and other issues.
+UCEAP programs in Spain are administered by a UC faculty member who serves as UC Faculty Director of programs in Spain.
+The local staff in collaboration with ACCENT International will help you integrate into Spanish culture and provide assistance with academics, safety, and other issues.

 See the UCEAP Program Guide

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; units, exams, and grades; orientation; housing; and health and safety.

 The Contemporary Spain program offers interdisciplinary courses in the social sciences and humanities that take advantage of the urban setting of Madrid and current social and political affairs in Spain to explore social issues relevant to contemporary Iberia.

 All elective courses are taught in English, and depending on the topic of study, will incorporate site visits to various locations in Madrid which may include: social and cultural institutes, governmental agencies, world-class art museums, neighborhoods known for their immigrant or Roma communities, and Canal De Isabel II, the public company that manages Madrid water supplies.